Gender, Sexuality and Women's Studies

 Degree: Bachelor of Arts

-Gender, Sexuality and Women's Studies is an interdisciplinary program rich with opportunities for research and critical analysis.
-It examines and challenges assumptions and constructs about gender that affect women's and men's lives around the globe.
+Gender, Sexuality and Women's Studies at Union is an interdisciplinary academic program rich with opportunities for research, inquiry and critical analysis.
+It examines and challenges assumptions and constructs about gender that affect people's lives around the globe.

-A central goal of the program is to help students become aware of unexamined assumptions and stereotypes about sexual and gender differences, and how they shape human organizations and institutions.
-Many courses also introduce students to differences of class, race, ethnic and sexual orientation in a range of societies.
+Our program is designed to help students become aware of unexamined assumptions and stereotypes about sexual and gender differences, and how they shape human organizations, institutions and individuals’ lives.
+Many courses also introduce students to differences of class, race, ethnicity and sexual orientation in a range of societies.

-To develop students' knowledge and ability to analyze organizations that deal with gender and women's issues, a one-term internship at a designated organization in the Capital Region is recommended.
-Students have interned with local social services, law and media centers, childcare centers, gay and lesbian groups, women's advocacy groups and healthcare providers.
+In keeping with the Union tradition of offering robust experiential and immersive opportunities, our program strongly encourages a one-term internship at a local organization.
+Students intern with local social services, law and media centers, childcare centers, gay and lesbian groups, women's advocacy groups and healthcare providers.

-Students gain a global perspective of this academic discipline through several international programs, including a three-week mini-term, social movements in Argentina, which features meetings with women’s activists and political leaders.
-A term abroad in São Paulo, Brazil, delves into women, environment and social change.
+Our students gain a global perspective of this academic discipline through several international programs.
+A faculty-led fall term abroad in São Paulo, Brazil, delves into women, environment and social change.
+A three-week, winter break mini-term focused on social movements in Argentina features meetings with women’s activists and political leaders.